Resource Conservation District

 Creating Defensible Space is one of the most fundamental aspects of a firescape.
 It acts as your last line of defense when it comes to wildfire.
 Keep the following in mind when you begin to plan and zone your property accordingly:

-Zone 1: This areas should be within 30' of a structure.
+Zone 1: Within 30' of a structure

-Zone 2: This is the intermediate zone, the distance should be between 30' - 100' of a structure.
+Zone 2: Between 30' - 100' of a structure.

 Step 3: Hardscape